yonah-ag/musescore-takadimi/README.md

 ### Installation

 This plugin requires version 3.x of MuseScore.
 Download Takadimi.qml then follow the handbook instructions: https://musescore.org/en/handbook/3/plugins

 ### Using the Plugin

 Select a range of measures, or use without selection to apply to all, then from the **Plugins** menu select **Takadimi**.
 Set the options as required then press **Apply**.

+### Info

+Takadimi is the work of Richard Hoffman, William Pelto, and John W. White.
+For full details see the official Takadimi homepage: http://www.takadimi.net/

+The MuseScore project page for this plugin can be found here: